 As described in Section 2.2, Aesthetics, most of the proposed Project elements are modifications to existing features.
 Construction of Project facilities would require the removal of existing vegetation.
 Project facilities would be visible to adjacent residents, businesses, and users of SR 237 and US 101.
 During construction, there is potential for visual impacts due to the presence of construction equipment and stock pilings for the Project as well as other nearby large-scale development and transportation projects.
 However, construction visual impacts are temporary and short-tem in nature.
 Therefore, the Project's contributions would not be cumulatively considerable.
-Other planned development and transportation projects would alter the existing visual character of the Project area in the long term.
+Other planned development and transportation projects area in the long term.